 "The photon torpedo is just a blast of laser energy, right?
 Photons do carry energy.
 You could certain make a weapon out of light.
 You already can."

-"On 'The Big Bang Theory,' Leonard once displayed a holographic movie to impress his girlfriend and win her back.
-That's based on real science, but it's only visual.
+"On 'The Big Bang Theory,' Leonard once displayed a holographic movie, to impress his girlfriend and win her back.
+That's based on real science, but that's is only visual.

 "Then you have other senses: smell, taste and touching.
 That's more problematic from a scientific point of view.